Where the Ancient Forests Rustle

 Where the Ancient Forests Rustle (Wo die alten Wälder rauschen) is a 1956 West German drama film directed by Alfons Stummer and starring Willy Fritsch, Josefin Kipper and Carl Möhner.
-It was one of a large number of heimatfilm made during the decade.
+It was one of a large number of heimatfilm pictures made during the decade.

 The film's sets were designed by the art director Gabriel Pellon.

 Synopsis

 The widowed owner of a Hamburg construction company takes his young son on holiday to the Austrian Alps, but his obsession with work drives a wedge between them.